 The Construction Management program at Colorado State University is one of the top-ranked programs in the nation.
-Since its inception in 1946, more than 5,000 students have graduated, many of them going on to become leaders in their field as presidents and CEOs of major construction companies.
+Since its inception in 1946, close to 6,000 students have graduated, many of them going on to become leaders in their field as presidents and CEOs of major construction companies.
 The program is accredited by the American Council for Construction Education.

 Our academic program is interdisciplinary, with course requirements in business, engineering, and the humanities as well as the applied courses in construction science and construction management.
 Our focus is on the integration of management systems and other technologies into the construction process.
 These requirements provide a wide scope of educational experiences that create a broad range of career options for graduates.

 Visit the sixtieth anniversary of the Department of Construction Management’s commemorative booklet, “Celebrating the Past, Building the Future,” A Historical Perspective of Construction Education at Colorado State University from 1946 to 2006.